 Praise for the Finance Curse

-Having exposed the curse of the oil-dominated economies in his superb Poisoned Wells, Nicholas Shaxson is now deploying his forensic skills to expose the curse of finance in general and of the City of London in particular.
-If you want to understand why walls of money can be bad for an economy like Britain’s, and what we should do about it, the Finance Curse is essential reading.
+Having exposed the curse of the oil-dominated economies in his superb Poisoned Wells, Nicholas Shaxson is now deploying his forensic skills to expose the curse of finance in general and of the City of London in particular. . . . the Finance Curse is essential reading.

 ‘This superbly written book shows definitively how global finance has been grossly mis-sold to us all.
 It’s a must-read for anyone who lives, works and spends in this country’

 Misha Glenny, author of McMafia

 Searing . . .
 Shaxson has form on being prescient [and] his ideas should not be dismissed lightly.

 ‘A powerful call to arms against a self-serving, over-bearing and growth-sapping global finance system.’

 Stewart Lansley, author of A Sharing Economy and The Cost of Inequality